ElektraInitiative/libelektra/doc/decisions/1_in_discussion/change_tracking.md

     - plugin changes value from `false` to `0`
     - consumers of the changetracking API will now get a false positive if they query whether `system:/background` has been changed

-- False negatives are not okay
+- False negatives (missed changes) are not okay

 ## Considered Alternatives